 -The employee intentionally causes loss to the employer;

 -The employee commits an act of negligence resulting in serious loss to the employer;

--The employee neglects his/her duties for three consecutive days without a reasonable cause, regardless of whether a holiday is in the intervening period; or,
+-The employee neglects their duties for three consecutive days without a reasonable cause, regardless of whether a holiday is in the intervening period; or,